srobo/docs/robots_101/theming.md

 title: Robots 101 - Theming
 ---

-Welcome (back) to the Robots 101 series!
-This time, we’re addressing theming your robot.
+# Robots 101 - Theming

 Theming your robot might not seem important at first, but having consistency between your robot, your team and social media goes a long way to delivering a